Jerry Cantrell: Reunion and new albums (2005–present)

 the first album of DuVall's band, Comes with the Fall.
 Cantrell started hanging out with the band and occasionally joining them onstage.
 Comes with the Fall was both the opening act on Cantrell's tour for his second solo album, Degradation Trip, and also the singer's backing band, with DuVall singing Staley's parts at the concerts in 2001 and 2002.
 DuVall joined Alice in Chains as full-time lead singer during the band's reunion tour in 2006, after making his first public appearance with the band at the VH1 concert.

 By April 2007, Alice in Chains had been writing and demoing songs for a new album with DuVall, but the band did not show further signs of progress until October 2008, when they announced that they had begun recording with producer Nick Raskulinecz in the studio.
 The band didn't have a record label at the time and the album was funded by Cantrell and drummer Sean Kinney.
 The writing and recording process was completed on March 18, 2009 – Cantrell's 43rd birthday and also the same day that DuVall's son was born.

-About the pressure being put on DuVall for replacing Staley as lead vocalist, Cantrell said, "To put all that weight on Will's shoulders is unfair.
+About the pressure being put on DuVall for replacing Staley as lead singer, Cantrell said, "To put all that weight on Will's shoulders is unfair.
 We're just figuring out how we work as a team.
 Although the band has changed, we've lost Layne, we've added Will, and there was no master plan.
 Playing again in 2005 felt right, so we did the next thing and toured.
 We did it step by step.
 It's more than just making music, and it always has been.
 We've been friends a long time.
 We've been more of a family than most, and it had to be okay from here", Cantrell said pointing to his heart.